-(c) Case managers provide and review with all individuals interested in services the Medicaid and Options for Long-

-Term Care Services for Adults (DSHS 22-619X) booklet.
+(c) Case managers provide and review with all individuals interested in services the Medicaid and Options for Long-Term Care Services for Adults (DSHS 22-619X) booklet.
 This publication outlines the eligibility, services, resources, and other options available through ALTSA; the booklet includes several links to information about services and resources for individuals who have internet access.

-- (d) CARE auto generates the results of the assessment including all identified needs (including health care, equipment, and environment needs), participant goals, and preferences into a plan of care.
+(d) CARE auto generates the results of the assessment including all identified needs (including health care, equipment, and environment needs), participant goals, and preferences into a plan of care.
 The electronic plan of care will show as incomplete until the case manager and participant have finished all mandatory sections of the assessment and addressed all identified needs.
 A nursing referral may be recommended or required based on certain data elements or combination of data elements (critical indicators) that were selected in the assessment.
-Potential critical indicators include: unstable/potentially unstable diagnosis, caregiver training required, medication regimen affecting plan of care, nutritional status affecting plan of care, immobility risks affecting plan of care, past or present skin breakdown, and risk of skin breakdown.
-The plan of care is reviewed with the participant to assure that their goals and preferences are included and that the plan meets their needs.
+Potential critical indicators include: unstable/potentially unstable diagnosis, caregiver training required, medication regimen affecting plan of care, nutritional status affecting plan of care is reviewed with the participant to assure that their goals and preferences are included and that the plan meets their needs.
 Participant consent is required before the plan of care is considered complete and can be implemented.
-Signatures may be collected electronically.
-Case manager will use a person-centered approach to work with the participant to obtain their signature.
-Methods that may be offered include, but are not limited to: - Completing the assessment in the home and obtaining the participant's signature electronically in a PDF document using your touch pad, mouse, or touchscreen. - Using an e-signature feature. - Using the Fill & Sign feature in Adobe. - Using the voice signature feature in CARE. - Making an in-person visit once the assessment is completed and obtaining the signature by mail. - Utilizing supports identified by the participant to assist them with reminders to return the signed form.